-Worship – On a Sunday, we have a variety of different types of worship (traditional, all age/family, café) as well as Worship on Wednesday (only in July) and an annual Walk of Witness and open air Holy Communion service.
-We have 22 members but about 30 regulars ranging in age from toddler to 90yrs.
-We are young at heart, willing to try new ideas and lively modern songs as well as traditional ones.
+Worship – On a Sunday, we have a variety of different types of worship such as Traditional, All Age, Family and Cafe.
+We have 21 members but many others who join us for Special Services such as Junior Church Anniversary, Harvest, Christmas etc. We are young at heart, willing to try new ideas and lively modern songs as well as traditional ones.
 We are very friendly and warmly welcome all visitors to our services, inviting them to join us for tea and biscuits afterwards.

 Wednesday – 8.30 am Breakfast & Prayers House Group in Ushaw Moor